rapidsai/cudf/docs/cudf/source/developer_guide/options.md

 # Options

-Options are stored as a dictionary in `cudf.options` module.
+Options are stored as a dictionary in the `cudf.options` module.
-Each option name is also its key in the dictionary.
+Each option name is its key in the dictionary.
 The value of the option is an instance of an `Options` object.

 An `Options` object has the following attributes: